KjeldSchmidt/kjeldschmidt.github.io/_posts/2023-10-27-Paintfuck.md

 Versions of CRF[] created after my fork also include the `?` command, which outputs a lot of helpful information right on page.
 I might want to steal that.

+Technically, there's no reason to not allow inline comments by ignoring all non-instructional input.

 ### Image (and video?) export